carolynw25/XYZGator/README.md

 ### Running the Application
 1. Navigate to the frontend directory and run `ng serve`
-2. Navigate to the backend directory and run `go run main.go`
+2. Navigate to the backend directory and run `go run main.go user.go`

 ### Build
 1. Navigate to the frontend directory and run `ng build --prod`